Children's mental health statistics

 of those who do get referred into NHS services are not accepted into treatment

 As the number of young people needing mental support shoots up, many are forced to find their own way of coping.
-Even with a referral into NHS mental health services, many don’t go on to get treated.
+Specialist services are overstretched and young people are often refused treatment or made to join a long waiting list.

 of the young people we work with need help with their mental health and well-being